Leadership Tips: Starting Your Career – Part I

 Malcolm Gladwell taught us about the 10,000-hour rule.
 Essentially, it states that it will take you 10,000 hours of deliberate practice to be world-class in any field.
 Mr. Gladwell was right: It takes lots of trial and repetition to develop your management style fully.

-When starting your career, avoiding confrontations, disagreements, and difficult corrective conversations will be tempting.
-Managers and leaders must be ready to engage with the right style and words at a moment’s notice without thinking.
-It would be best if you practiced beforehand.
+When starting your career, it can be tempting to avoid confrontations, disagreements, and difficult corrective conversations.
+Managers and leaders must be ready to engage with the right style and words without thinking at a moment’s notice.
+It would be best to practice beforehand.

 Embrace the 5 functions of management.